raisercostin/namek-scripts/README.md

 - Execute with `./myscript sample1`

 ## Windows scripts

 - `windows/network.ps1` - Disable Random Hardware Address Option in Windows 10 by adding the hardware address to registry
   - from https://community.spiceworks.com/scripts/show/4484-disable-random-hardware-address-option-in-windows-10
   - run it with admin rights `sudo powershell`

+## TODO

+- [ ] Rename gitUpdate to dependency defined as name, url, version from tag/commit